 Take a look at the video on the companion site to Boland A, Cherry MG, Dickson R. Doing a systematic review: a student's guide.
 2nd ed.
 London: SAGE; 2017. called, "Chapter 6: Data Extraction: Where Do I Begin?".

 Another chapter 6!
 But this time in Bettany-Saltikov J. How to do a systematic literature review in nursing a step-by-step guide.
-Maidenhead: Open University Press; 2012. http://lib.myilibrary.com?id=367986 gives a clear introduction to the process, and includes an example data extraction template that you can adapt.
+Maidenhead: Open University Press; 2012.
+Working with your primary papers gives a clear introduction to the process, and includes an example data extraction template that you can adapt.

 Critical appraisal tools

-See also our section on critical appraisal - at the bottom of the page.
+See also our section on critical appraisal on our sister page - scroll to the bottom of the page - in "Equally important" section.